Obtain the skill for creating precise diagrams of the terms essential for the success of your initiatives.

 - What are the different ways to model hierarchies and networks?

-There is no one way to elicit requirements – rather it requires knowing when to use certain elicitation techniques such as interviewing and prototyping.
-We will focus on techniques to ensure the data model meets the business requirements.
+There is no one way to elicit requirements – rather, it requires knowing when to use certain elicitation techniques such as interviewing and prototyping.
+We will focus on techniques to ensure the data model meets the business requirements and that the scope of the requirements matches the scope of the model.
 You will be able to answer the following questions by the end of this section:

 - Why do we “elicit” instead of “gather” requirements?

-- When should you use closed questions vs. open questions during an interview?
+- When should you use closed questions versus open questions?

 - How do you perform data archeology during artifact analysis?